"And the day came when the risk it took to remain tight inside the bud was more painful than the risk it took to

 She currently sees children, teens, young adults, families and couples in her private practice.
 Her theoretical orientation is an eclectic mixture of Cognitive Behavioral Therapy, Play Therapy, Psychodynamic theory, Attachment theory and EMDR therapy.

 Holly has provided clinical supervision to other therapists while she served for four years as Project Director at Fred Finch Youth Center at a housing program for homeless transitional aged youth and to graduate students through the University of San Francisco's Child and Family Development Center.

 Holly is a certified EMDR Therapist and Approved EMDR Consultant, supporting therapists currently becoming trained in EMDR along with newly trained EMDR therapists in honing their skills and building EMDR into their practice.
-She is also currently a Facilitator in Training through the EMDR Humanitarian Assistance Programs (HAP) as a Facilitator at EMDR Part I & II trainings.
+She currently volunteers through the EMDR Humanitarian Assistance Programs (HAP) as a Facilitator at EMDR Part I & II trainings.
 Additionally she volunteers as the coordinator for the Oakland/East Bay Trauma Recovery Network which responds to local crisis by connecting impacted individuals with local EMDR therapists who provide up to 5 sessions of pro bono therapy.